CSE 5610: Large Language Models (2025 Fall)

 Course Overview

-This is an advanced research-oriented course that teaches fundamentals of Large Language Models (language model architecture and training framework) as well as Large Language Model capabilities, applications and issues.
-We will be teaching and discussing state-of-the-art papers about large language models.
+This is an advanced research-oriented course that teaches and discusses frontier papers of Large Language Models (language model architecture and training framework) as well as Large Language Model capabilities, applications and issues.

 Course Grading